Reset Git Push to Deploy a New Repository

-With our Git Push to Deploy system, you can keep your entire website in a version control system and effortlessly push changes without needing to mess around with SFTP.
+With WP Engine’s Git Push you can keep your entire website in a version control system and push changes through a method other than SFTP.
 However, you might come to the point where you find that you need to delete your entire current repository and start anew.
 Resetting your Git Push repository on WP Engine is actually a very simple process.

-Before we get started, please note that if you do this, there is NO undo.
-Support will not be able to come in and restore your Git repository to a previous state.
+If you do this, there is NO “undo“.
+Support cannot restore your Git repository to a previous state.
 You must be absolutely sure that deleting your entire repository is what you really want to do before continuing.

-If you’re reading this article, you should already be fairly familiar with how Git works.
-Of course, if you’re still new to Git and aren’t as familiar with initiating a new repository, you can reference the Getting Started page for Git Push to Deploy.
-Here is the most important portion:
+You should already be fairly familiar with how Git works before getting to this point.
+If you’re still new to Git and aren’t as familiar with initiating a new repository, you can reference the Getting Started page for Git Push to Deploy.

 cd ~/wordpress/my_wordpress_app git init . git add . --all git commit -m "initial commit"

 Creating a blank text file with a name of your choosing (“blank_file.txt” for example) will allow you to clear out the data within the Git Push repository on our end.

-We have set up our Git Push system to allow you to set up a new repository as needed.
-When you go to push to our servers, you slightly modify the command to tell Git to force the push.
-If you are pushing to production, the command might look like this:
+We have set up our Git Push system to allow you to set up a new repository as-needed.
+When you push to our servers this time tell Git to “force” the push by adding

-git push -f production master
+git push -f production main

 You should get output that looks similar to this:

-Continue using Git Push as before
+Continue Using Git Push

 Now you should be able to keep using Git push exactly as before.
 You can make new commits and push them.